rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 ![register.getInfo](/assets/img/tutorials/geth-attach-deploy-smart-contract/image-19.png)

-We do not have any info stored, because we do not define anything at the moment when we deployed.
+We do not have any info stored, because we did not define anything when we deployed.

 ### setInfo

 A function to change the string stored at variable info.

-Let us save some information over there:
+Let us save some information in the smart contract by invoking it:

 ```js
 register.setInfo("RSK", {from:eth.accounts[1]})